-It must be stressed that the primary purpose of this paper is conceptual: to describe an approach to medical diagnosis that is significantly different from the main alternatives and with potential advantages compared with those alternatives.
-Although a prototype of the proposed new system exists, it is not yet a shrink-wrapped software system that is ready for immediate application.
-Like any other diagnostic system, the SP system must be equipped with a body of relevant knowledge and the creation of such a body of knowledge (by automatic learning or by 'knowledge elicitation' from experts) is a major undertaking in its own right.
+It should be emphasised that the primary purpose of this paper is conceptual: to describe an approach to medical diagnosis that is significantly different from the main alternatives and with potential advantages compared with those alternatives.
+Although a prototype of the proposed new system exists, it is not yet a shrink-wrapped tool that is ready for immediate application.